hman124/random.js/README.md

 ## Using it

-To generate a rendom string, use the `generate()` function with a length parameter specifying how long you want the string to be.
-Example: `generate(5)` will return `XXXXX`.
+To generate a rendom string, use the `generateStr()` function with a length parameter specifying how long you want the string to be.
+Example: `generateStr(5)` will return `XXXXX`.